-Once the opposing party provides its response, the requesting party shall email the summaries of the issues to the Court's law clerks for both Judge Albright and Judge Gilliland with opposing counsel copied.
+Once the opposing party provides its response, the requesting party shall immediately email the summaries of the issues to the Court's law clerks for both Judge Albright and the referred Magistrate Judge, if any, with opposing counsel copied.
 If a hearing is requested, the parties shall indicate in the email whether any confidential information will be presented.
 Thereafter, the Court will provide guidance to the parties regarding the dispute or arrange a Zoom or in-person hearing.